Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 Spotted Lanternfly (SLF) I—Background

 This Timely Viticulture was created to give growers some background on the SLF.
-The subsequent TimelyVit Spotted Lanternfly (SLF) II - Scouting and Management, will address management options.
-This is a “newly introduced” pest and we are rapidly learning its biology and habits, but beware it has the potential to be a very significant challenge in vineyards.
+The subsequent TimelyVit Spotted Lanternfly (SLF) II - Scouting and Management will address management options.
+This is a “newly introduced” pest, and we are rapidly learning its biology and habits.
+Beware, it has the potential to be a very significant challenge in vineyards.
+However, it can easily be controlled with proper management strategies.

 Background and Hosts